alaugks/spring-messagesource-xliff/README.md

 * `validateSchema(boolean validateSchema)` — validate each file against its OASIS XSD before reading.
 Default `false`; `validateSchema(true)` rejects non-conforming files (note: strict schemas also reject otherwise-readable files, e.g. XLIFF 1.2 `<trans-unit/>` without the required `id`).

+* `enableICU4j()` — format messages with ICU4J instead of the default `java.text.MessageFormat`.
+The default only understands numeric argument indices (`{0}`, `{1}`); ICU4J additionally supports named arguments and ICU plural/select/gender patterns (e.g. `{count, plural, …}`).

+> [!IMPORTANT]
+> The XLIFF 2.2 PGS module generates ICU patterns with named arguments (e.g. `{count, plural, …}`).
+These cannot be resolved by the default `java.text.MessageFormat` and fail at `getMessage()` time.
+When using the PGS module you **must** enable ICU4J via `enableICU4j()`.
+>
+> ICU4J is the [`com.ibm.icu:icu4j`](https://mvnrepository.com/artifact/com.ibm.icu/icu4j) dependency, which is shipped transitively with this library — no extra dependency is required.
+Its `com.ibm.icu.text.MessageFormat` is a syntax superset of `java.text.MessageFormat`, so existing numeric-index patterns keep working.
+>
+> Note that the two are not fully output-compatible: ICU4J uses Unicode CLDR locale data, so the formatted result for a given locale can differ from the JDK's — for example the decimal and grouping separators in numbers (`.` vs `,`).
+Verify locale-sensitive output after enabling ICU4J.

 ### Example

 * Default locale is `en`.